Tips for Distance Learning

 - Communication strategies to support learner engagement

-Assessment: Monitoring & Supporting Learner Progress
+Assessment: Monitoring, Supporting, & Reporting Learner Progress

 Use assessment for several reasons: for placement before instruction begins, to gauge learner progress, and to measure how well instruction is working.
 Determining placement and measures of program effectiveness are often accomplished using standardized tests (e.g. TABE, CASAS, and BEST Plus), but if you are working completely remotely, you may need to rely on the assessments included in an online curriculum.
 After placement, gauge learner progress using a combination of formative and summative assessment strategies.

-Guidance for assessing, monitoring and tracking learner progress
+Guidance for assessing and monitoring learner progress

 Our brief Assessment: Monitoring & Supporting Learner Progress provides step-by-step guidance, resources and tips on assessment strategies and activities, as well as NRS testing and reporting.
 This brief covers: